NordicSemiconductor/pc-nrfconnect-docs/Getting-started.md

 ### Recommended knowledge

 nRF Connect is based on [Electron](https://electron.atom.io/), [React](https://facebook.github.io/react/), and [Redux](http://redux.js.org/).
 Some familiarity with React and Redux is recommended in order to create apps.
-You should at least understand concepts like JSX, props, actions, reducers, and state.
+You should at least understand concepts like JSX, props, actions, reducers, and immutable state.
 Also, familiarity with [ECMAScript 2015](https://babeljs.io/learn-es2015/) syntax such as arrow functions, modules, const/let, and template strings is recommended.

 ### Install nRF Connect